Ayush-2224/IITISOC_25/Readme.md

 - Create and join groups
 - Invite members via links
 - Manage group details
+- Recommended movies in your Group Based on the Watch History

+✅ **Real time Chat**
+- Make discussion in your groups

 ✅ **Events**
 - Schedule movie events
 - Add notes and reminders
 - Edit and delete your events
+- Personalised watchlist for each event

 ✅ **Watchlists**
 - Create personal watchlists